What are grandparents rights?

 The possible outcomes

-In cases such as Mr Markle’s, where the grandchildren have never met their grandfather, neither parent (reportedly) wishes the grandchildren to have contact with their grandfather, and both grandchildren are very young, the court might determine that it is not in the grandchildren’s best interests for an order to be made that they spend time with Mr Markle.
+In cases where the grandchildren have never met their grandparents, and where neither parent wishes the grandchildren to have contact with their grandparents, and both grandchildren are very young, the court might determine that it is not in the grandchildren’s best interests for an order to be made.

-The court might also consider a different order would be appropriate – perhaps that Mr Markle have indirect contact with the grandchildren (i.e. sending letters, having phone/video calls, sending presents etc.).
+The court might also consider a different order would be appropriate – perhaps that grandparents have indirect contact with the grandchildren (i.e. sending letters, having phone/video calls, sending presents etc.).
 Such contact may then progress to direct (i.e. in person) when appropriate for the children.

 In cases where grandchildren have spent regular time with their grandparent(s), have a good relationship with them, and perhaps have expressed a wish to see them, the court might well consider that it is in the grandchildren’s best interests for the order to be made.